Texas couple charged $3,973 for COVID-19 testing: ‘Makes me sick to my stomach’ - NewsBreak

 The explanation for the high costs had more to do with where Suli got her COVID-19 test.
 Austin Emergency Center is made up of six locally owned, independently run emergency rooms in Central Texas.

 The cash price listed on the Austin ER website for a COVID-19 test is $427, but it’s a cost insurance providers are generally required to cover under the CARES Act.
-But Austin ER said that when it sends a claim to health plans, it doesn’t just charge for the cash price of the test — it also bills for what they call a “physicians charge,” an ER visit charge and a lab charge.Citigroup workers who are unvaccinated by Jan.
-14 to be fired
+But Austin ER said that when it sends a claim to health plans, it doesn’t just charge for the cash price of the test — it also bills for what they call a “physicians charge,” an ER visit charge and a lab charge.Can companies make the unvaccinated pay more for health insurance?

 The letter Suli got from her insurance agency was not a bill but an explanation of benefits (EOB) from her insurer (think a pre-bill explaining what you could get charged with, and what you would be responsible for).